jswest/ogipier/README.md

 I don't know why I made a Reverse Polish Notation language, but I did.

-It compiles to JavaScript so that it can--someday--be used on the web.
+It compiles to JavaScript so that it can—someday, maybe—be used on the web.

 Here is a basic "hello world" program: